Columbia Business School: MBA program

-The Columbia MBA Program is one of the most competitive in the world with an admission rate of 13.6% for the 2021 entering class.
-The student body is highly accomplished and diverse.
+The Columbia MBA Program is one of the most competitive in the world with an admission rate of 13.6% for the Class of 2021.
 Students in the class that entered in 2009 come from 61 countries and speak more than 50 languages.

 The revised core curriculum, launched in the fall of 2008, represents about 40% of the degree requirement.
 It consists of 2 full courses and 12 half-term courses including Corporate Finance, Financial Accounting, Managerial Statistics, Managerial Economics, Leadership, Operations Management, and Marketing Strategy.
-While the first year of the program is usually devoted to completing the requirements of the core curriculum, the second year provides students with the opportunity to choose from the more than 130 elective courses available at the School and supplement them with more than 4,000 graduate-level classes from the University's other graduate and professional schools.
+While the first year of the program is usually devoted to completing the requirements of the core curriculum, the second year provides students with the opportunity to choose from the more than 130 elective courses available at the school and supplement them with more than 4,000 graduate-level classes from the university's other graduate and professional schools.
 Among the most popular electives at Columbia Business School are the Economics of Strategic Behavior, Financial Statement Analysis and Earnings Quality, Launching New Ventures, Modern Political Economy, and the Seminar in Value Investing.

-Columbia Business School has a firm grade non-disclosure policy, stating that students refrain from disclosing specific class grades, GPAs, or transcripts until they accept full-time, post graduation positions.
+Columbia Business School has a firm grade non-disclosure policy, which states that students may refrain from disclosing specific class grades, GPAs, or transcripts until they accept full-time, post graduation positions.

 Students enter Columbia's MBA program in two tracks.
 The traditional fall term is approximately 550 students, while the January term "J-Term" is approximately 200 students.
 Students entering in the fall are divided into eight clusters of approximately 65 students that take all first year core classes together.
 J-Term students are broken into three clusters.

-The J-Term is aimed at students who want an accelerated 18-month program who usually plan to return to their previous job, are company sponsored, and will not pursue a summer internship because they take classes during the summer.
+The January-entry is similar to the August-entry option.
+January-entry students attend orientation in the spring, while August-entry students are beginning their second terms, and finish their core courses over the summer, while August-entry students participate in summer internships.
+In the fall of the second year, the two tracks become one, and all MBA students choose from the same pool of electives, gain access to the same career management resources, lead the same clubs, and graduate as a single class.

 The average starting base salary and bonus for Columbia MBAs in 2020 was $171,436, a sum that places it as the 6th highest among business schools.
 According to Forbes magazine, 90% of billionaires with MBAs who derived their fortunes from finance obtained their master's degree from one of three schools: Harvard Business School, Columbia Business School, or The Wharton School at the University of Pennsylvania.